ProfessionalCSharp/ProfessionalCSharp2021/1_CS/ObjectOrientation/Readme.md

 # Readme - Code Samples for Chapter 4, Object-Oriented Programming with C#

+**Object-Oriented Programming with C#** goes into details of object-oriented techniques with C# and demonstrates all the C# keywords for object- orientation.
+It also covers using inheritance with C# 9 records.

 This chapter contains the following code samples:

 * VirtualMethods (declare base types using *abstract*, *virtual*, *override*)